+- 165 parameters in response to increasing flooding frequency.
+Aboveground biomass is important for maintaining photosynthesis, so that its reduction can be interpreted as reduction in performance as well.
+In contrast, the low-marsh genotype was able to maintain a high aboveground biomass production independent of flooding frequency.
 We also found a decrease of belowground biomass with increasing flooding frequency in both genotypes.
-This can be interpreted as an adaptive trait, because a reduction of belowground biomass reduces the number of respiring roots and thereby improves the diffusion of oxygen to the roots (Naidoo and Naidoo, 1992; Voesenek et al., 1988).
-In line with these results, an increased aboveground biomass production while belowground biomass decreased was found for other flooding adapted plant species such as Taxodium distichum, Danthonia montevidensis and Paspalum dilatatum (Megonigal and Day, 1992; Rubio et al., 1995).
+This can be interpreted as an adaptive trait, because a reduction of belowground biomass reduces the number of respiring roots and thereby improves the diffusion of - 170 oxygen to the roots (Naidoo and Naidoo, 1992; Voesenek et al., 1988).
+In line with these results, an increased aboveground biomass production while belowground biomass decreased was found for other flooding adapted plant species such as Taxodium distichum, Danthonia montevidensis and Paspalum dilatatum (Day and Megonigal, 1992; Rubio et al., 1995).
+The difference in aboveground biomass response between the two genotypes seems to be mainly explained by genotypespecific increases in leaf and shoot length, whereas the number of both remained similar (Fig. 2, Table 1).
+Likewise, Voesenek,

-The difference in aboveground biomass response between the two genotypes seems to be mainly explained by genotype-specific increases in leaf and shoot length, whereas the number of both remained similar (Fig. 2, Table 1).
-Likewise, Voesenek et al. (1988) found a marked increase in leaf length in the flooding adapted Rumex palustris under waterlogging, but no increase in number of leaves.
+- 175 Blom, & Pouwels (1988) found marked increase in leaf length in the flooding adapted Rumex palustris under waterlogging, but no increase in number of leaves.
 The distinct increase in leaf and shoot length in addition to the simultaneous reduction of belowground biomass of the low-marsh genotype of Elymus athericus found in our study, indicate resource allocation as response to flooding.
 For other species it was found that reallocated resources fuel elongation of shoots and leaves to maintain gas exchange and avoid light dissipation through water (Blanch et al., 1999; Grace, 1989).
-Our results suggest that this response may be also present in E. athericus, which could improve its chances of survival under higher flooding frequencies e.g. due to accelerated SLR.
+Our results suggest that this response - 180

+) may be also present in E. athericus, which increases the chances for the establishment of its low-marsh genotype in more frequently flooded low-marsh sites.